MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

 ### Common reasons for configuration isolation

-Configurations, controlled by Global Administrators, affect resources.
+Configurations, controlled by administrators, affect resources.
 While some tenant-wide configuration can be scoped with policies to not apply or partially apply to a specific resource, others can't.
 If a resource has configuration needs that are unique, isolate it in a separate tenant.
 Examples of configuration isolation scenarios include:

 * Resources having requirements that conflict with existing tenant-wide security or collaboration postures. (for example allowed authentication types, device management policies, ability to self-service, identity proofing for external identities, etc.).